devonik/nuxt-i18n-data/README.md

   ],
   i18nData: {
     api: {
-      url: "https://...", /* This url will be taken for http calls.
+      url: 'https://...', /* This url will be taken for http calls.
 The initial GET at nuxt build and the api/i18n server handler.
 If google key exists this option will be ignored for GET calls.
-Post will still using this.*/
+Post will still using this. */
       google: {
-        //This api key you created in #Google sheet config 3.
+        // This api key you created in #Google sheet config 3.
         apiKey: process.env.I18N_DATA_GOOGLE_SHEET_API_KEY,
-        //This id you can grab out oft the google spreadsheet url https://docs.google.com/spreadsheets/d/...COPY THE ID FROM HERE.../
+        // This id you can grab out oft the google spreadsheet url https://docs.google.com/spreadsheets/d/...COPY THE ID FROM HERE.../
         spreadsheetId: process.env.I18N_DATA_GOOGLE_SHEET_SPREADSHEET_ID
       }
     }